timvideos/getting-started/Ideas.md

   title="Web Tasks"></area>
 </map>

- * Students should checkout the [Summer Of Code page](Summer-Of-Code.html).
+ * Students should check out the [Summer Of Code page](Summer-Of-Code.html).
- * There are many bugs which in individual components which are not yet listed as potential starter projects.
+ * There are many bugs within individual components which are not yet listed as potential starter projects.
 Check out the bug trackers!
  * Feel free to suggest your own ideas!

 <br>